krorvik/pg-op-gke-quickstart/README.md

 +----------------------+------------------------+-----------+--------+------------------+----+-----------+
 ```

+Note we use "su postgres", since we *don't* want to reset environment vars with a full login.

 ## Clone or restore

 To clone or restore a cluster, you need the UID of that cluster.
 You can see how that's done in start_restore.sh.
 To test, run that script - it will get the UID of acid-minimal-cluster and pull up a clone.